Small brands don’t struggle with social media because of effort—they struggle because of structure.

 For most small brands, hiring a freelancer or specialized online social media manager gives the best combination of affordability and quality.

-Recommended Option for Small US Brands: Skilled Freelance Social Media Managers
+Recommended Option for Small Businesses: Skilled Freelance Social Media Managers

 Most small US brands prefer freelance social media managers because: